Steve Deace

-Steven James Deace (born July 28, 1973) is an American talk show host.
+Steven James Deace (born July 28, 1973) is an American conservative talk show host and author.
 His program The Steve Deace Show is on the Blaze Media platform.

 Early life

-Born on July 28, 1973, Deace is the son of Vickie McNeeley.
-McNeeley, who was 14 years old and not married at the time, brought the pregnancy to full term after deciding not to have an abortion.
+Deace was born Steven James McNeely on July 28, 1973 to Vickie McNeely, who was 14 years old and not married at the time.
 She went on to raise him and one other child as a single mother in the Grand Rapids, Michigan area.
 McNeely later married when Deace was three years old.
 Although he was not formally adopted, Deace bears his stepfather's surname.
-He attended Michigan State University in the early 1990s, but later dropped out of school.
+He attended Michigan State University in the early 1990s but later dropped out of school.